Graded pseudo-traces for strongly interlocked modules for a vertex operator algebra and applications: Graded pseudo-traces for interlocked -modules induced from the level zero Zhu algebra

 \section{Graded pseudo-traces for interlocked $V_{Vir}$-modules induced from the level zero Zhu algebra}

-In this section we first recall some of the graded traces for Verma modules for $V_{Vir}(c,0)$.
-Then we give some key pseudo-traces for $V_{Vir}(c,0)$-modules induced from the level zero Zhu algebra that are strongly interlocked as classified in Section 7.
+In this section we first recall some of the graded-traces for Verma modules for $V_{Vir}(c,0)$.
+Then we show that graded pseudo traces are well defined when $W(c,h,k)$ is strongly interlocked as classified in Theorem \ref{interlocked-thm2}, i.e., in Case (0) and Case (1)(ii), and give some key graded pseudo-traces for these $V_{Vir}(c,0)$-modules.